FoalTS/foal/docs/authentication-and-access-control/jwt.md

 );
 ```

-- The `subject` property (or `sub`) is required when [making a database call to get more user properties](#Make-a-Database-Call-to-Get-More-Properties-of-the-User).
+- The `subject` property (or `sub`) is only required when [making a database call to get more user properties](#Make-a-Database-Call-to-Get-More-User-Properties).
-- Each token **should** have an expiration time.
+- Each token should have an expiration time.
 Otherwise, the JWT will be valid indefinitely, which will raise security issues.

 ## Example of a `LoginController`